-Distribution: Blue sucker occurs in larger rivers throughout much of the Mississippi-Missouri River and Gulf Coastal drainages (Gilbert, 1980).
-The historical range of the species in New Mexico was the Pecos River from north of Carlsbad downstream to the New Mexico/Texas border and the lower reaches of the Black River (Sublette et al., 1990).
-Archaeological evidence suggests that the species also occupied the Rio Grande in New Mexico (Gehlbach and Miller, 1961), but no specimens exist to confirm its existence there.
-Blue sucker is most common in rivers with moderately fast flowing water and deep pools (Moss et al., 1983).
+Distribution: Blue sucker occurs in larger rivers throughout much of the Mississippi-Missouri River and Gulf Coastal drainages (Gilbert 1980).
+The historical range of the species in New Mexico was the Pecos River from north of Carlsbad downstream to the New Mexico/Texas border and the lower reaches of the Black River (Sublette et al. 1990).
+Archaeological evidence suggests that the species also occupied the Rio Grande in New Mexico (Gehlbach and Miller 1961), but no specimens exist to confirm its presence there.
+Blue sucker is most common in rivers with moderately fast flowing water and deep pools (Moss et al. 1983).

 Current Status: Blue sucker was state listed as endangered in New Mexico in 1976.
 The species has declined throughout much of its native range (Moss et al., 1983; NatureServe 2007).
 In recent decades in New Mexico, it was regularly found in the Pecos River only between Brantley Dam and Avalon Reservoir, a 15-km river reach, whereas it was rare in the Black River and the Pecos River downstream of Avalon Dam (Zymonas and Propst 2008).
-Populations of blue sucker have drastically declined since 2002 as a result of recurring outbreaks of toxic golden algae from Brantley Lake downstream.
+Populations of blue sucker have drastically declined since 2002 as a result of recurring outbreaks of toxic golden algae downstream from Brantley Lake.
 Blue sucker is likely extirpated from the Pecos River, and it is unknown if individuals in the Black River comprise a self-sustaining population.
-Sampling in 2012 and 2013 has shown that the Black River population is persisting in extremely low densities (Caldwell 2013).
-Recent research has produced evidence that the form of Cycleptus inhabiting the Rio Grande drainage (including Pecos River) warrants recognition as a species, although it has not been formally described (Burr and Mayden, 1999; Bessert, 2006).
+Sampling in 2012, 2013, and 2020 suggest that the Black River population persists in extremely low densities (Caldwell 2013, Hatt 2021).

-Threats: Range fragmentation by dams, loss of high velocity habitats, contaminants, stranding in canals, and toxic conditions caused by golden algae Prymnesium parvum are the primary threats to the species in New Mexico.
+Threats: Range fragmentation by dams, loss of high-velocity habitats, contaminants, stranding in canals, and toxic conditions caused by golden algae Prymnesium parvum are the primary threats to the species in New Mexico.
 Pecos River fish kills attributed to golden algae occurred below Malaga, NM by 1988 (Rhodes and Hubbs 1992) and from Brantley Lake downstream beginning in 2002.
-Toxic conditions have recurred sporadically throughout this reach, and in November of 2007, a block delivery of water from Brantley Lake to Texas contained high levels of algal toxins (S. Denny, NMDGF, personal communication).
-Intensified oil and gas development represents an increasing threat to water quality in the Black River drainage.
+Toxic conditions have recurred sporadically throughout this reach as recently as June 2021.
+(S. Denny, NMDGF, personal communication).
+Intensified oil and gas development represents an increasing threat to water quality and quantity in the Black River drainage.

 Recommendations: No change in listing status is recommended.
-Permanent flows in Pecos River between Brantley Dam and Avalon reservoir should be maintained.
-The causes of golden algae blooms in lower Pecos River system need to be determined and efforts made to preclude such conditions from occurring in the future.
-The taxonomic relationship of Pecos River blue sucker with congeners needs elucidation.
-Following cessation of irrigation releases, blue suckers in canals of Carlsbad Irrigation District should be rescued and stocked in Black River or Pecos River between Brantley Dam and Lake Avalon.
-A captive propagation effort to facilitate conservation and recovery of blue sucker in New Mexico should be supported.
+Permanent flows in the Pecos River between Brantley Dam and Avalon Reservoir should be maintained.
+The causes of golden algae blooms in the lower Pecos River system need to be determined and efforts made to preclude such conditions from occurring in the future.
+Following cessation of irrigation releases, blue suckers in canals of the Carlsbad Irrigation District should be rescued and stocked in the Black River or Pecos River between Brantley Dam and Lake Avalon.
+A captive propagation effort or identifying wild source populations to facilitate conservation and recovery of blue sucker in New Mexico should be supported.
 Actions to protect the water quality and quantity of the Black River should be promoted.
-A state recovery plan should be completed to coordinate actions.
+A state recovery plan should be completed to coordinate and identify actions needed to restore populations.